AndersBallegaard/homelab-k8s/docs/info/info.md

 ```
 Note, this should always be placed above the footer inclusion

+While there aren't many restrictions on the content in a section, it is expected that each section starts with an H1 header

 ## Documentation deployment
 Deployment to github pages is not automatic, in order to deploy, follow this process
 ```bash